johannesulf/dsigma/docs/application_kids.rst

 =========================

 In this tutorial, we will learn how to cross-correlate BOSS lens galaxies with shape catalogs from KiDS.
-We will work with the KV450 data release but it should be straightforward to adjust the code to work with DR3 (KiDS-450) or DR4 (KiDS-1000) which are available as of January 2021.
+We will work with the 4th data release but it should be straightforward to adjust the code to work with DR3 (KiDS-450) or KV450.

 Downloading the Data
 --------------------